Teaching Allegory in Of Mice and Men by John Steinbeck

 It was my first year teaching and Mrs. Harshreview sat in the back of the room writing my teacher evaluation.
 Things were going well until J.J.
 Stockboy in the fourth row asked a question.
 “Mr. Irrelevant,” he asked, “I think it’s great how enthusiastic you are about your allegory lesson plans and teaching Of Mice and Men.
 I really like all the swear words.
 But when will I ever use this?
 You have to admit allegory lesson plans don’t have a whole lot of usefulness in the real world.”

 I should have mentioned that analyzing literature and allegory helps students develop critical thinking skills, skills coveted by employers.
-Instead, I told him to shut up before I reenacted the final scene of the novel and blasted him in the back of the head.
+Instead, I told him to shut up before I reenacted the final scene of the novel and blasted him in the back of the head with a stapler.
 Mrs. Harshreview fired me on the spot and my allegory lesson plans have remained dormant ever since.

 Except for this one.